Dear SaaStr: What Makes a Bad CTO?

 A “bad” CTO doesn’t care about growing very, very quickly.
 So much changes once you have your first few customers.
 It’s exciting — but also tiring and very stressful.
 A great CTO embraces this change, participates actively in it, and drives it.
 A bad CTO resists the change that come with scaling the early customer base.

-This skillset is critical but then later … does not scale.
+This skillset is critical but then later … but a lot of it does not scale.
 The skills it takes to build a clever hack with a small team, and iterate that hack very rapidly to respond to customer and market needs … are not the same skills it takes to scale from 10–100 engineers.
-To refactor the code base.
+To refactor the codebase.
 To ship truly enterprise-grade software.
 To walk into a room full of CIOs and instill confidence.

 Sometimes, CTOs can grow into true VPs of Engineering.
 But usually, they don’t want to.
 They want the company to bring in a true manager to scale the team beyond 1–2 pizza boxes.
 While the CTO can focus on doing super agile, next generation things.